 To work successfully in this field, candidates usually need to possess skills such as:

-Knowing How to Appeal to an Audience
+- Knowing how to appeal to an audience

 What Are Some of the Daily Activities a Web Designer Will Undertake?

-Designers will usually spend much of their day coding or be using appropriate software to create sites.
+Designers will usually spend much of their day coding or by using appropriate software to create sites.
 They will also spend time consulting the client’s brief on the type of audience they wish to attract and design the visual aspects of the site in line with this information.

 Once designed, the site will need to be tested and initial versions approved by the client.
 Designers will then have to respond to client feedback, altering the site until it’s exactly what’s required.